Slumdog Millionaire: Europe

-The film was released in the United Kingdom on 9 January 2009, and opened at No. 2 at the UK box office.
-The film reached No. 1 in its second weekend and set a UK box office record, as the film's takings increased by 47%.
-This is the "biggest ever increase for a UK saturation release," breaking "the record previously held by Billy Elliot's 13%."
+The film was released in the United Kingdom on 9 January 2009, and opened at #2 at the UK box office.
+It reached #1 in its second weekend and set a UK box office record, as the film's earnings increased by 47%, the "biggest ever increase for a UK saturation release," breaking "the record previously held by Billy Elliot's 13%".
 This record-breaking "ticket surge" in the second weekend came after Slumdog Millionaire won four Golden Globes and received eleven BAFTA nominations.
-The film grossed £6.1 million in its first eleven days of release in the UK.
-The takings increased by another 7% the following weekend, bringing the film's gross up to £10.24 million for its first seventeen days in the UK, and up to £14.2 million in its third week.
+It grossed £6.1 million in its first eleven days in the UK.
+Its earnings increased by another 7% the following weekend, bringing its total gross up to £10.24 million for its first 17 days in the UK, and up to £14.2 million in its third week.

 As of 20 February 2009, the film's UK box office gross was £22,973,110, making it "the eighth biggest hit at UK cinemas of the past 12 months."
 In the week ending 1 March 2009, following its success at the 81st Academy Awards where it won eight Oscars, the film returned to No. 1 at the UK box office, grossing £26 million as of 2 March 2009.
 As of 17 May 2009, the total UK gross was over £31.6 million.
 It topped the UK box office for four weeks, more than any other film in 2009 (longer than Harry Potter and the Half-Blood Prince, which spent three weeks at the top).
 It was the year's highest-grossing drama film in the UK, and the year's highest-grossing film rated 15 by the British Board of Film Classification (BBFC).
 The film's UK audience demographic breakdown was 50% male and 50% female, with 80% under 55 and 20% over 55, and 32% in London.
 It became the highest-grossing British independent film ever at the UK box office, surpassing Four Weddings and a Funeral (1994), as well as the 20th highest-grossing British film ever at the UK box office and the highest-grossing domestic British film ever without US studio investment.